Skip to main content

 The tissue-specific activity of the epimerase enzyme that converts myo-inositol to D-chiro-inositol is central to understanding both the therapeutic benefits and potential risks of supplementation.

 Furthermore, recent research has explored other biomarkers affected by high-dose DCI.
 One study identified an increase in serum asprosin levels following a prolonged DCI regimen.
-Asprosin is a hormone involved in regulating glucose homeostasis and appetite, and elevated levels are associated with and metabolic dysfunction.
+Asprosin is a hormone involved in regulating glucose homeostasis and appetite, and elevated levels are associated with insulin resistance and metabolic dysfunction.

 This finding suggests that supra-physiological doses of DCI might trigger compensatory or detrimental signaling in non-reproductive tissues, extending the potential for side effects beyond the endocrine system.
 The long-term implications of elevated asprosin levels are still being investigated, but it raises important questions about the systemic impact of altering inositol metabolism.